uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 Think of it as a conversation between you and the program—you tell it what to do (input commands) and it responds by executing those commands and showing you what happened (output).

 In this section, we will set up the browser and Node.js runtimes.
-Then we will log "Hello, World!" both to the browser console and the Node.js console to test that our setup functions as intended.
+Then we will output (alternatively, "log" or "print") "Hello, World!" both to the browser console and the Node.js console to test that our setup functions as intended.

 ### The Browser Environment